Like cycling? Like camping? Why not camp on the Eurovelo 15?

 For those of you who don’t know, the Eurovelo 15 is a cycling route that spans 1300ish kilometres from Andermatt, Switzerland to Hoek van Holland, The Netherlands, following the Rhine River.
 The route is from source to sea, and it’s the perfect beginners cycling tour, though advanced cyclists enjoy it too!
 I mean, great food, great wine, great scenery!
 What else could you want?!

-You may want to check out this post: A Complete Guide to the Eurovelo 15
+YOU MAY LIKE: A Complete Guide to the Eurovelo 15

-Chances are, if you’ve stumbled upon this page, you’re interested in camping on the Eurovelo 15.
+Chances are if you’ve stumbled upon this page, you’re interested in camping on the Eurovelo 15.
 We chose to do a mix of staying in hotels and camping.
 I’ll be honest, as beginner cyclists, after spending an average of 9 hours on a bike and arriving just as it was getting dark, the LAST thing we wanted to do was set up camp and cook.
 If there are two or more people, sometimes staying in a hotel is worth it- most of our hotels were just 15-20 euros more than a campsite, which was totally worth it after a long day.

-Do I need to book ahead?
+Do I need to book campsites ahead?

 Short answer- nope!
 It’s hard to say where you’re going to end up every day, ESPECIALLY if this is your first cycling trip.
 We had to make many adjustments to our itinerary depending on how tired we were/ how long of a day we had planned/ weather, so I think it’s best to turn up!
 There were few campsites with actual plots that could run out; most campsites were open fields or amongst caravans, so they wouldn’t really be able to run out of space!